 The work program builds upon several SFC projects to present an integrated guidance for electrification.
 These include:

-- ZEFI, which will demonstrate electric trucks in an industrial zone in China, supported by a coalition of shippers, carriers, automotive industry and government.
+- Zero Emission Freight Initiative (ZEFI), which will demonstrate electric trucks in China, supported by a coalition of shippers, carriers, automotive industry and government.

 In addition, several external-led initiatives will supplement the work to be done in this project:

-- TranSensus LCA project, a Horizon Europe CSA project on alignment of LCA methodology for alternative fuel vehicles.
+- TranSensus LCA project, a Horizon Europe project on alignment of life-cycle assessment (LCA) methodology for alternative fuel vehicles, including electric trucks.

 More on SFC Electrification Projects

-Interested in the electrification of road freight?
+Interested to commit to the electrification of road freight for the industry?
 Smart Freight Centre (SFC) offers an additional electrification project that your organization might benefit from: the Fleet Electrification Coalition, which will leverage demand aggregation to increase the supply and reduce the cost of e-trucks, speeding up large-scale e-truck deployment.
 The Guidance and the Coalition will seek for synergy where possible, and are accessible for SFC members.

-Please note that the Fleet Electrification Coalition is part of the Sustainable Freight Buyers Alliance, a SFC-led initiative, which requires Premium SFC Membership.
+Please note that the Fleet Electrification Coalition is part of the Sustainable Freight Buyers Alliance, which requires Premium SFC Membership.
 To find out more about our membership plans, click here.